Using Incident Reporting in Healthcare to Improve Sepsis Outcomes

 Effective patient rounding is defined as “an intentional act conducted with clear purpose for the patients’ benefit” (3).

-Research has shown organizations that have successfully implemented medical rounding have significant decreases in adverse patient events, as well as high levels of improvement in patient and staff satisfaction.
+Research has shown organizations that have successfully implemented patient rounding in hospitals and other types of healthcare organizations have significant decreases in adverse patient events, as well as high levels of improvement in patient and staff satisfaction.
 (4)

 Hourly patient rounding in a study of 14 hospitals revealed the following improvements (5):